Getting Started 🔗

 Unicorn follows semantic versioning with one deviation: the result of a function may change between minor version bumps.
 For example, the function uni_is might return a different value for a Unicode character between minor releases.

 This deviation exists because Unicorn relies on the Unicode Standard, and updates to Unicode may cause functions to return different results.
-Changes to the Unicode Standard are outside of Railgun Labs' control, so while Unicorn will strive to maintain backward compatibility, function results may change due to updates in Unicode.
+Changes to the Unicode Standard are outside of Railgun Labs’ control, so while we strive to maintain backward compatibility, function results may change due to updates in Unicode.